 Practice Crossword Puzzles

-Dementia caregivers in Tampa take note, studies show practicing crossword puzzles for a few minutes each day can build extra brain connections while reducing the effects of dementia.
+Dementia caregivers in Clearwater take note, studies show practicing crossword puzzles for a few minutes each day can build extra brain connections while reducing the effects of dementia.
 It not only makes for a fun way to stay busy, but also is a simple exercise that will allow your senior loved one to stay mentally engaged throughout the day.